JAZZ STUDIES OVERVIEW

 Jazz Ensemble rehearsals are Tues/Thurs from 3:00-4:15pm, while the Jazz Combos meet Tues/Thurs from 4:30-5:45pm.
-Both jazz ensemble rehearsals are coached, while each combo rehearses once per week with a coach, and once per week for separately.
+Both jazz ensembles are run by a faculty director, while each combo rehearses once per week with a combo coach, and once per week for separately.
 A sample weekly Jazz Ensemble rehearsal schedule can be found here:

 GTJE/GTJC CONCERT SCHEDULE (SAMPLE PROGRAMS)

 The GT Jazz Ensembles performs 4-5 concerts per year, while the Jazz Combos perform 2-3 concerts each year.
 Both jazz ensemble and combos are also requested at numerous institute and award ceremonies for performance throughout the academic calendar year.
 Below are sample programs from recent Jazz Ensemble and Jazz combo Concerts.

 Auditions are required for participation in the jazz ensembles or combos.
-Auditions are typically held on the first two days of each academic semester and sign-up sheets can be found on the door of Room 207/209, Couch Music Building, the first day prior to each semester.
+Auditions are typically held on the first two days of each academic semester and sign-up sheets can be found on the door of West Village 171, the first day prior to each semester.
 All audition requirements can be found below under “Jazz Audition Information.”
 While every effort is made to provide an opportunity for all students, group size and experience level will often dictate our ability to do so.
 Ability to read music and play by ear is highly desirable, but not always required, given each unique ensemble setting.

 Students can earn humanities credit by participating in the Jazz Ensembles, as well as general elective credits by performing in one of our Combos, provided they meet the requirements listed in your Georgia Tech Catalog.
-Each semester will earn you one (1) Humanities credit towards your total count as determined by the Institute.
-If your school does not count Jazz Combos towards the Humanities, you will still receive a general elective credit for each semester and group you perform in during your time at GT.
+Each semester will earn you one (1) credit towards your total count as determined by the Institute.

 Course Name: Jazz Ensemble